-Total high risk assets decreased \$125 thousand, or 46.5%, to \$144 thousand at December 31, 2021 compared with year-end 2020.
-The reduction in high risk assets was largely due to pay downs, payoffs, and improved credit quality in our portfolio.
+Total high risk assets increased \$2.7 million, to \$2.9 million at December 31, 2022 compared with year-end 2021.
+Contributing to the increase in our high risk assets were loans to a single participation borrower adversely impacted by litigation, resulting in the borrower filing bankruptcy.

 Nonaccrual loans represent all loans where there is a reasonable doubt as to collection of all principal and/or interest.
-Nonaccrual volume decreased \$125 thousand compared with December 31, 2020 and decreased \$567 thousand in 2020 compared with December 31, 2019 due to loan repayments and payoffs.
-At December 31, 2021, only one loan was nonaccrual.
+Nonaccrual volume increased \$2.7 million compared with December 31, 2021 due to an agribusiness participation loan transferring to nonaccrual status, partially offset by the single nonaccrual loan as of 2021 year-end transferring to an accrual status in 2022.
 The following table provides additional information on nonaccrual loans as of December 31 for the last three fiscal years.

-(dollars in thousands) 2021 2020 2 2019 Nonaccrual loans current as to principal and interest Restructured loans in nonaccrual status \$ \$ 144 - \$ \$ 269 - \$ 266 267
+(dollars in thousands) 2022 2021 2020 Nonaccrual loans current as to principal and interest \$ 1,899 \$ 144 \$ 269

-For the years presented, we had no cash basis nonaccrual loans.
+For the years presented, we had no cash basis nonaccrual loans and no restructured loans in nonaccrual status.